Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Interviews ASAPJOB DESCRIPTION

 Data Manager, West London, to support and continue the school's Management Information System and accompanying data solutions.
 The Data Manager is responsible for the overall consistency, accuracy, integrity and security of academic data.
 This includes the development and maintenance of the database, school report facilities, and integration with third party systems, staff training and end user support.
-The school are keen to look over data manager's CVs and interview data manager's ASAP.
+The school are looking for someone who has worked in a school previously The school are keen to look over data manager's CVs and interview/trial data manager's ASAP.

 SCHOOL INFORMATION